-Simon Chesterman is David Marshall Professor and Vice Provost for Educational Innovation at the National University of Singapore, where is he also Dean of NUS College and the Faculty of Law.
+Simon Chesterman is David Marshall Professor and Vice Provost for Educational Innovation at the National University of Singapore, where is he also Dean of NUS College.
 He serves as Senior Director of AI Governance at AI Singapore, Editor of the Asian Journal of International Law, and Co-President of the Law Schools Global League.

 Prior to joining NYU, he was a Senior Associate at the International Peace Academy and Director of UN Relations at the International Crisis Group in New York.
 He has previously worked for the UN Office for the Coordination of Humanitarian Affairs in Yugoslavia and interned at the International Criminal Tribunal for Rwanda.

 Simon is the author or editor of more than twenty books, including We, the Robots?
 Regulating Artificial Intelligence and the Limits of the Law (CUP, 2021); Law and Practice of the United Nations (OUP, 2016); One Nation Under Surveillance (OUP, 2011); You, the People (OUP, 2004); and Just War or Just Peace?
 (OUP, 2001).

 He is a recognized authority on international law, whose work has opened up new areas of research on conceptions of public authority — including the rules and institutions of global governance, state-building and post-conflict reconstruction, the changing role of intelligence agencies, and the emerging role of artificial intelligence and big data.
 He also writes on legal education and higher education more generally.

 Simon is also the author of the Raising Arcadia trilogy of young adult mysteries and the standalone novel I, Huckleberry.

 For contact details, visit the NUS Law Web site.